Scaling Kubernetes Workloads with KEDA and Karpenter

 Environment Preparation

-For this workshop, we'll need an AKS cluster with both the KEDA and Node Auto Provisioner (NAP) managed add-ons enabled.
+For this workshop, we'll need an AKS cluster with both the KEDA and Node Auto Provisioning (NAP) managed add-ons enabled.
 We'll also enable Azure CNI in overlay mode with the Cilium dataplane, however those are not technically required.
 You can review the NAP requirements here.

 # Prepare Environment Variables